TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us004/02.tests/readme.md

-# US 004 - To Create a discussion
+# US 004 - Create a discussion

 ## 1. Tests